 Aside from some minor amendments in 2007 and 2018, the BDIC Act and regulations have not been comprehensively updated since the creation of BDIC in 2005.
 Since then, there have been significant changes in the environment and businesses’ needs.
 Opportunity exists to introduce amendments to the BDIC Act to enhance clarity and transparency, offer relevant support to entrepreneurs and businesses, and generate positive impacts on the NWT economy.

-There are several potential amendment areas being explored.
-The BDIC will be engaging entrepreneurs, businesses, industry, government, and other stakeholders to gather input and feedback that will inform the draft of proposed amendments to the BDIC Act and future updates to regulations and policies.
+There were several amendment areas explored during engagement with entrepreneurs, businesses, industry, government, and other stakeholders during spring and summer of 2022.
+The input and feedback gathered will inform the legislative proposal and future updates to regulations and policies.
 Once drafted, the updated BDIC Act will be introduced to the 19th Legislative Assembly for their review, amendment, and enactment.

 The graphic below shares the process and steps required with the development and introduction of an updated BDIC Act.
-The BDIC is currently at Steps 3 and 4.
+The BDIC is currently at Step 4.

 ● Results under review